Amazon Changed My Product Category – A Troubleshooting Guide

 However, Amazon has been known to mysteriously change the product category designation for certain products without notice or reason.
 When this happens, most of the time the product will still be available for purchase on the Amazon marketplace, and there won’t be any immediate impact on existing advertising campaigns.

-But a sudden and unauthorized change in product category can have devastating effects over the long term.
+However, a sudden and unauthorized change in the product category can have devastating effects over the long term.
 You may be confronted with higher Amazon fees, less than optimal organic and paid performance, and a downward trajectory in terms of gross sales.

-In this article, we’ll share an example where a Bobsled client was overcharged $16k by Amazon due to an unexpected browse node alteration.
+In this article, we’ll share an example where an Acadia client was overcharged $16k by Amazon due to an unexpected browse node alteration.
 We’ll also discuss how to spot an unwarranted category change, what can happen after a change occurs, and how to effectively troubleshoot.

 When you launched your product line on Amazon, you hopefully went through the process of selecting the most appropriate category for each item.
-We outlined all of Bobsled’s recommended best practices for selecting a product category in a recent blog post Getting Specific: Picking The Right Product Category On Amazon.
+We outlined all of Acadia's recommended best practices for selecting a product category in a recent blog post, Getting Specific: Picking The Right Product Category On Amazon.

 As you would imagine, an unexpected product category change can throw a massive wrench in your Amazon SEO strategy.
-There are a couple of reasons why a change may occur.
+There are a few reasons why a change may occur.

 t-tracks_toy